 - Talk with a dedicated Admissions Coordinator

-Zinnia Healing gives our patients evidence-based and holistic therapies that are held in an intimate, small group private setting.
+Zinnia Health gives our patients evidence-based and holistic therapies that are held in an intimate, small group private setting.

 We are a dual-diagnosis treatment center that specializes in treating alcohol or drug addiction, as well as addressing underlying mental health issues such as anxiety, depression, trauma, attention deficit, and borderline personality disorders.